dlang/dmd/test/README.md

                          empty.

     DISABLED:            selectively disable the test on specific platforms (if empty, the test is considered to be enabled on all platform).
+Target platforms are specified using nearly the same syntax as conditions of optional parameters, except for `win` instead of `windows`.
+                         Potential filters are `win32`, `linux`, ...
                          default: (none, enabled)
-                         Valid platforms: win linux osx freebsd dragonflybsd netbsd Optionally a MODEL suffix can used for further filtering:
-                            - 32
-                            - 32mscoff (windows only)
-                            - 64
-                         E.g. win32mscoff osx64 freebsd32

     EXECUTE_ARGS:        parameters to add to the execution of the test
                          default: (none)